cattfield/legionnaires/README.md

 Have waterborne illnesses increased over time?
 Have clean water regulations increased?
 Decreased?
 How does this   affect the number of violations?
 Is there a link between lower quality water care and low income cities/regions? - and is there also a link to communities of color?
-What demographic of people are most vulnerable to legionnaires?
+What demographic of people are most vulnerable to legionnaires and other waterborne diseases?
-Are states requiring the flushing of water tanks at facilities that haven’t been in use?
+Are states requiring the flushing of water tanks and the inspection of cooling towers at facilities that haven’t been in use?